 - 1. The guidelines below and applicable forms should be distributed to students prior to the date of departure to provide ample time for them to be reviewed and completed. - 2.
 Not all travel forms are required for every type of off-campus travel. - a.
 Travel Authorization for Student Trips Always required.
 To be completed by the appropriate Trip Coordinator (Woodbury Employee) and obtain the necessary approval. - b.
 Liability Release & Indemnification and Student Medical Information and Release Form Required for off-campus travel that is overnight and/or involves risk.
 Each student is to complete this form. - c.
-Student Driver Safety Regulations and Agreement Only required when a student drives his or herself or others for a Woodbury University off-campus activity.
-Each student driver must complete this form and attach a copy of his/her driver's license.
+Driver Safety Regulations and Agreement Only required when a student, faculty or staff member drives students to and/or from a Woodbury University off-campus activity.
+Each driver must complete this form and attach a copy of his/her driver's license.
 This form must be completed regardless of ownership of the vehicle driven. - 3.
 The Trip Coordinator should keep copies of forms to take on the trip and submit the originals to the Office of Student Development 3 days prior to the date of departure.